icosalogic/inverter_design_manual/README.md

 The cooling oil in turn could be cycled through a heat exchanger in a hot water tank in front of the residential hot water heater.
-In such a system, the overhead of a couple small pumps could enable the collection of the majority of power loss heat from the inverter, pushing the efficiency well over 99%.
+In such a system, the overhead of a couple small pumps could enable the collection of the majority of power loss heat from the inverter, pushing the inverter efficiency well over 99%.

 # Output Filter